MuhengYan/PTMT/README.md

 # PTMT

-Stanford Topic Modeling Toolbox for Python
+Stanford Topic Modeling Toolbox for Python.

+The training and inference processes can be execute separately as long as you have the correct model in your local file system.

 # Installation
 Please download Stanford Topic Modeling Toolbox along with this package, and put the .jar file under .../PTMT/toolbox